 Cryptocurrency is meant to be a currency for the people, made by the people.
 And as much as we love it, we do have to admit its faults, not only see its strengths.

 1. A cryptocurrency is built on the blockchain using encryption techniques.
 All the information written in previous blocks are immutable, and because of the network of nodes, it’s also resilient to hacking.

 2. Inflation, in the traditional sense, cannot affect a cryptocurrency.
-There already is a fixed amount of units, and practices like quantitative easing are impossible.
+There already is a fixed amount of units in most project, and practices like quantitative easing are impossible.

 SIDENOTE.
 Quantitative easing – monetary policy in which the central bank purchases securities from the market in order to increase the money supply and encourage lending and investment.

-3. Because cryptocurrencies work through the internet, they give access to financial services for developing countries and countries with oppressive regimes.
-Common people can easily store their funds, send large amounts of money privately, with small fees, without asking for approval.
+3. Because cryptocurrencies work through the internet, they give access to financial services to developing countries and countries with oppressive regimes.
+Common people can easily store their funds and send large amounts of money privately, with small fees, without asking for approval.